robjam1990/ject/README.md

 ## Caution

 Ject diagrams are designed to be simple and easy to understand.
 They are not meant to replace traditional UML diagrams, but rather to complement them.
 Ject diagrams are best used to describe the behavior of a system in a concise and clear way.

+### Benefits of Using Ject

+There are several benefits to using Ject diagrams to describe system behavior:

+-**Simple and easy to understand:** Ject diagrams are designed to be simple and easy to understand, even for people who are not familiar with UML diagrams.
+-**Concise and clear:** Ject diagrams can be used to describe the behavior of a system in a concise and clear way.
+-**Versatile:** Ject diagrams can be used to describe a wide variety of system behaviors.

+### Conclusion

+Ject is a simple and effective way to describe system behavior.
+Ject diagrams are easy to understand and can be used to document the behavior of a system in a concise and clear way.
+If you are looking for a way to improve the documentation of your system, Ject is a great option to consider.